immortal3/MLNet-Pytorch/README.md

 Implementation of A Deep Multi-Level Network for Saliency Prediction in Pytorch

+### Description :
+As Human, We only focus on certain part of Image which is called salient region.
+This Project predict Saliency map of given Image which is useful in many areas like Robotics, Image-aware editing, caption generation, fast-response systems.

 ##### For Mobile Users: https://nbviewer.jupyter.org/github/immortal3/MLNet-Pytorch/blob/master/MLNet_Pytorch.ipynb

 Notebook is directly runnable to Google colab.